Cosmic-desk/Gross-Global-Index-System/README.md

 # License

-This project is developed for academic and learning purposes.
+This project was developed for academic learning and portfolio purposes.
 ---